GHIL2020/CSSFlexbox-Website/README.md

 # CSSFlexbox-Website
-Basic HTML website using CSS and Flexbox.
+- A simple website demonstrating the use of HTML with CSS and Flexbox.
+- To view the website, simply drop the index.html page into a web browser and the webpage will load.